-- Students engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities.
+- Students evaluate practice with individuals, families, groups, organizations, and communities.

-* The above 10 outcomes reflect the 10 educational policy standards identified by CSWE.
+* The above 9 outcomes reflect the 9 educational policy standards identified by CSWE for 2015.
 The program regularly evaluates and publishes data on outcomes that include the dimensions of “knowledge, values, skills, and affective processes”, in addition to practice behaviors needed.
 (2015, CSWE Educational Policy and Accreditation Standards).

 Acceptance to the BSW Program and Upper Level Courses

 Full acceptance to the social work program requires the following:

-- Completion of the BSW application (found online at www.staugustine.edu, click on Social Work, then Future Students) A cumulative GPA of 2.75 (on 4.0 scale).
+- Completion of the BSW application and a cumulative GPA of 2.75 (on 4.0 scale).

 - Completion of the general education course requirements for the St. Augustine AA-LAS with SOC 101 and MAT 225 (or provision of official transcripts from an accredited college showing completion of an AA or AS degree).

 - Completion of SWK 200, 305 and 315 with a grade of C or above.

-- Completion of a writing and reading comprehension sample (provided in the SAC testing center).
-Applications will be formally reviewed during December and May of each year.
-Students are notified of their acceptance status after their files are reviewed.
-If accepted, they may register for upper level social work classes.
+- Applications will be formally reviewed during December and May of each year.
+Students are notified of their acceptance status by email after their files are reviewed.
+Once accepted, they may register for upper level social work classes.

 Social Work Internship